RadwanDuadu/AcademIQ/TESTING.md

 ## Responsiveness

-🛑 NOTE 🛑

-You are NOT required to showcase "Responsiveness" testing for PP3.
-The Python terminal was provided to you by Code Institute, and there are known issues with it not being responsive.
-Responsiveness testing for PP3 is only an added bonus, so if you don't want to include it, feel free to remove this entire **Responsiveness** section.

-If you are performing responsiveness tests, here are some known issues that you can document for PP3 specifically:

-- `overflow-x` on mobile devices
-- iPhone/Apple devices do not allow users to type anything into the terminal
-- Android devices do work on mobile, but it sometimes decides to stop randomly

-🛑 --- END --- 🛑

-⚠️ INSTRUCTIONS ⚠️

-Use this space to discuss testing the live/deployed site on various device sizes.

-The minimum requirement is to test the following 3 sizes:

-- Mobile
-- Tablet
-- Desktop

-**IMPORTANT**: You must provide screenshots of your results, to "prove" that you've actually tested them.

-Using the [amiresponsive](http://ami.responsivedesign.is) mockup images (*or similar*) does not meet the requirements.
-Consider using some of the built-in device sizes from the Developer Tools.

-If you have tested the project on your actual mobile phone or tablet, consider also including screenshots of these as well.
-It showcases a higher level of manual tests, and can be seen as a positive inclusion!

-⚠️ --- END --- ⚠️

 I've tested my deployed project to check for responsiveness issues.

 | Mobile | Tablet | Desktop | Notes |